 Why CET Prague:

-Internship students at CET Prague are motivated go-getters looking for a productive term abroad.
-Leave home for the summer and come back with a new favorite city, substantive internship experience on your résumé, and the tools to take charge of whatever is up next for you.
+Internship students at CET Prague are motivated go-getters looking for a productive summer abroad on their own terms.
+With a highly flexible curriculum and custom internship placements, you go home with a new favorite city, substantive work experience on your résumé, and the tools to take charge of whatever is up next for you.

 Curriculum & Syllabi

-You take the internship component and one elective to meet a total of 6 recommended credits.
+You take the internship component and one or two electives to meet a total of 3 to 6 recommended credits.

-You choose one of these 3-credit courses to meet the recommended 6 total credits:
+Choose one or two of these 3-credit courses to meet the recommended 3 to 6 total credits:

 Intern in Prague

 When it’s a good fit, internship placements are learning experiences that help you grow professionally and academically, so we work hard to match you with an organization that will develop your skill set.
 You should come out of your internship with a better understanding of your chosen field, your professional goals, and the academic theories underlying international work.

 Deepen Your Cultural Understanding

 Not only does Prague offer particularly robust internship opportunities in economics and humanities/social development, your elective(s) are designed to enhance your time and internship abroad with cultural understanding.
 Choose one or two electives—European Economies in Transition and/or Political and Cultural History of East Central Europe in the 20th Century—depending on your curriculum of your choice.